sigcsets/sigcse2016/authors/specialsessions.md

 -   Arrive at your room at least 10 minutes before the panel session is scheduled to begin.

+{% include presenter-warning.html %}

-{% include submission-questions category="Panels and Special Sessions Wrangler" %}
+{% include submission-questions category="Special Sessions Wrangler" %}